Marcus Rashford: Comparisons

+Goal Celebration

+After scoring, Rashford is known to point to his temple, symbolising focus and mental strength.
+During the 22/23 season, the celebration received widespread attention and was performed by other players like Joshua Kimmich and Bukayo Saka, as well as athletes in sports outside of football, like tennis player Novak Djokovic and cricketer Jofra Archer.

 Charity and activism

 Food poverty campaign

 In October 2019, Rashford set up the In the Box campaign with Selfridges to give homeless people essential items over the Christmas period, something he had wanted to do when first training with United as a youth.
 He and his mother visited homeless shelters to personally hand the boxes out, while also sending some to a children's home in his grandmother's home country of Saint Kitts and Nevis.
 He was reportedly frustrated by the limited outreach the campaign resulted in.

 In March 2020, during the UK lockdown imposed by Boris Johnson's government in response to the COVID-19 pandemic, Rashford teamed up with the poverty and food waste charity FareShare to deliver meals to those in the Greater Manchester area who were no longer receiving their free school meals, as well as to children who attended community centres and school breakfast clubs.
 Rashford initially contacted FareShare to make a "substantial" donation, but after discussion with CEO Lindsay Boswell, he decided to provide his full support.
 With an initial target of supporting 400,000 children in the region, the initiative quickly raised over £20 million to provide food for children nationwide who, if still at school, would be receiving free school meals.
-On 11 June, Rashford revealed that the charity had been able to provide 3 million meals across the country, a figure that rose to 4 million the following month.
+On 11 June, Rashford said that the charity had been able to provide 3 million meals across the country, a figure that rose to 4 million the following month.

 On 15 June, Rashford wrote an open letter to the UK government calling on them to end UK child poverty.
 A day later, the government announced a change in policy regarding the extension of free school meals for children during the summer holidays, with Rashford's campaign credited as a major turning point in governmental talks; Rashford described himself as "proud" of what he had helped accomplish on behalf of 1.3 million children.
 His actions were described as a "political masterclass" by The Guardian, and he was praised for countering comments made by Secretary of State for Health and Social Care Matt Hancock regarding the contributions of footballers.
 On 1 September, in an attempt to tackle child food poverty, Rashford announced that he had set up the Child Food Poverty Task Force in collaboration with several UK food shops, manufacturers, charities and delivery companies.
-Later that month, he said he was "disappointed by the lack of empathy" being shown by Conservative members of parliament.
+Later that month, he said he was "disappointed by the lack of empathy" being shown by the Education Secretary Gavin Williamson.